ajozefiak/SelfNormalizedResets/README.md

-# SelfNormalizedResets
+# [ICLR 2025] Self-Normalized Resets for Plasticity in Continual Learning

-[ICLR 2025] Self-Normalized Resets for Plasticity in Continual Learning
+Code to be released shortly.